2021–22 UEFA Women's Champions League qualifying rounds: Format

 Round 1 consisted of mini-tournaments with two semi-finals, a final and a third-place play-off hosted by one of the participating teams.
 If the score was level at the end of normal time, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.
 Round 2 was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advance to the next round.
 If the aggregate score was level at the end of normal time of the second leg, the away goals rule was no longer applied starting from this season.
 To decide the winner of the tie, extra time was played, and if the same number of goals were scored by both teams at the end of normal time, the tie was decided by a penalty shoot-out.
 An additional preliminary round consisting of two-legged home-and-away matches would have been played by the champions from the lowest-ranked associations if more than 50 associations had entered the tournament and the title holders hadn't qualified through league position.
 Since only 50 associations entered, this round was skipped.

 In the draws for each round, teams were seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
 Prior to the draws, UEFA may form "groups" in accordance with the principles set by the Club Competitions Committee, but they are purely for convenience of the draw and do not resemble any real groupings in the sense of the competition.
 Teams from associations with political conflicts as decided by UEFA may not be drawn into the same tie.
 After the draws, the order of legs of a tie could have been reversed by UEFA due to scheduling or venue conflicts.

 Schedule

-The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).